olechka1505/hungrylemur/wp-content/plugins/wp-video-lightbox/readme.txt

 `[video_lightbox_youtube video_id="G7z74BvLWUg" width="640" height="480" anchor="http://www.example.com/images/youtube-thumb.jpg"]`

 You need to replace the value of "video_id" with your actual YouTube video ID.
 You can also control the size of the lightbox window by customizing the width and height parameters.

+= Optimizing the SEO of your Thumbnail Image =

+When you are using a thumbnail image as the anchor, you can describe it using the "alt" parameter in the shortcode.
+It helps Search Engines understand what this image is about.

+`[video_lightbox_youtube video_id="G7z74BvLWUg" width="640" height="480" anchor="http://www.example.com/images/youtube-thumb.jpg" alt="text that describes this image"]`

+You need to replace the value of "alt" with your own description of the image.

 = Features/Settings Configuration =